 This 1,100-plus acres of water is easily reached on Highway 140 from both Klamath Falls and Medford and is regularly stocked with rainbow trout from April to June.

-It may also get additional rainbows (including big ones) later in the summer, and trout fishing is fair to excellent during the stocking periods.
+It may also get additional rainbows (including big ones) later in the summer or early fall, and trout fishing is fair to excellent during the stocking periods.

 The lake also has some brown trout, which are planted as fingerlings and grow to good sizes.
 There is a 24-hour fishing rule that will make it easier to catch these night-time feeders.